christosgalano/bicep-template-repo/bicep/modules/sample/README.md

 location       | No       | The Azure region to deploy to. optional_param_1 | No       | Optional parameter 1.
 optional_param_2 | No       | Optional parameter 2.
+tags           | No       | Tags to be applied to resources.

 ### required_param